 Although some had predicted global markets would fall apart without a deal before the Asian markets opened on Sunday evening, the reaction was relatively modest as investors pulled out of riskier investments like stocks and headed for safe haven assets like gold, pushing the metal to a new record.

 US stock futures fell, signalling a poor open for US markets and showing that investors were increasingly worried about the failure of legislators to coalesce around one approach.
+Early currency trading suggested a move away from the US dollar, with the biggest drop in the greenback coming against the Swiss franc.

 “The fact that they seem to be jumping from one type of proposal to another and not converging on anything is beginning to worry markets,” said Steven Englander, head of G10 FX strategy at Citigroup.